jonathanvineet/teela/README.md

+# TEELA

+Agent-driven rental marketplace prototype.

+This repository contains frontend, contracts and agents for the TEELA project.
+See each folder for setup instructions.

+Phases:
+- Frontend: React + Vite + RainbowKit/wagmi
+- Contracts: Hardhat for smart contracts
+- Agents: Python + uAgents

+See `/README_SETUP.md` for a quick start.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.